 "And you're mad.
 And that means something, too.
 I go with my gut, Jim.
 And my gut tells me to run like hell tonight.
 Maybe we'll see each other again here some other night.
 I'll bring the ropes."
 She tries to smile like it's a joke, but she sees him shut down.

 "Fine.
 I'll see you around, Lieutenant."

-She feels as if he has just articulated a gap of a few light years between them by using her title, but she knows most of it is his anger at Lori, not at her.
+She feels as if he's just articulated a gap of a few light years between them by using her title, but she knows most of it is his anger at Lori, not at her.
 "Goodbye, sir."

 "Yes.
 Yes, he was."
 But her gut tells her she's doing the right thing.
 And when it comes to this kind of outing, her gut is the voice that wins.

-Chapel stands at the medical station on the bridge, making adjustments to the sensors that assess the vitals of the two crewmembers out on spacewalk, tweaking a couple of post-V'Ger repairs the old fashioned way.
+Chapel stands at the medical station on the bridge, making adjustments to the sensors that assess the vitals of the two crewmembers out on spacewalk, tweaking a couple of post-V'Ger repairs the old-fashioned way.
 In between checks, she watches Jim and Spock discuss V'Ger.
-Even a week later, it is still the topic on everyone's tongue.
+Even a week later, it's still the topic on everyone's tongue.

 Spock looks up and catches her staring.
 Jim follows Spock's gaze.